python/devguide/devcycle.rst

 Repository Release Manager Role Policy
 --------------------------------------

-Release Managers for In-development and Maintenance Python releases are granted Administrator privileges on the repository.
-Once a release branch has entered security mode, the Release Manager for that branch is removed as an Administrator and granted sole privileges (out side of repository administrators) to merge changes to that branch.
+Release Managers for :ref:`in-development <indevbranch>` and :ref:`maintenance
+<maintbranch>` Python releases are granted Administrator privileges on the
+repository.
+Once a release branch has entered :ref:`security mode <secbranch>` or :ref:`end-of-life <eolbranch>`, the Release Manager for that branch is removed as an Administrator and granted sole privileges (out side of repository administrators) to merge changes to that branch.

 Multi-Factor Authentication must be enabled by the user in order to retain